General FAQs

 Mail Order Shipping

-Our main mode of order fullfillment is via FedEx mail delivery.
-We ship to all 50 states (excluding remote parts of Alaska), and our meat always ships frozen unless otherwise noted in the product description.
+Our main mode of order fullfillment is via FedEx and UPS delivery.
+We ship to all 50 states (excluding remote parts of Alaska/Hawaii), and our meat always ships frozen unless otherwise noted in the product description.

 Delivery Details

 - Order Cut-Off: Orders must be placed by 9:00 AM to guarantee same-day fulfillment.
-In most cases, orders placed as late as 2:00 PM can still be shipped the same day.
+In most cases, orders placed as late as 2:00 PM can still be shipped the same day but we cannot guarantee it.

 - Packing: Orders are packed in insulated boxes with ice packs to keep your meat cold during transit.